-Yi Hsuan Lai is a visual artist from Taiwan currently working in New York.
+Yi Hsuan Lai is a Taiwanese visual artist currently working in New York.
 Her graphic design and live theatre documentation background led her to develop an artistic process that combines staged self-portraiture, still-life, sculpture-based photography, and installation.

 She incorporates photography, sculpture, and found objects to create work that speaks to the physical and psychological experiences to reflect the complexity of self-identity, the fluidity of the body, and the Otherness.
 Lai also experiments with the materiality for presenting her photographs to create a dialogue between tangible sensibility and tactile ambiguity within a space.